`Seeing' the quantum ripples of spacetime

-A more interesting scenario is observed while the detector is in its first excited state then if the detector de-excites while absorbing a photon then it will emit a graviton which has the frequency equal to the detector and the photon.
+\textit{Spontaneous graviton emission from photon conversion:} A more interesting scenario is observed while the detector is in its first excited state then if the detector de-excites while absorbing a photon then it will emit a graviton which has the frequency equal to the detector and the photon.
 The transition probability for the same case reads